Cap2247/pm566-fall2022-labs/Assignment_03/README.md

     ##  $ abstract: chr [1:3241] "Background and aims: Many patients with coronavirus disease 2019 (COVID-19) have underlying cardiovascular (CV)"| __truncated__ "Introduction: Contradictory data have been reported on the incidence of stroke in patients with COVID-19 and th"| __truncated__ "This article aims at collecting all information needed for dentists regarding the COVID-19 pandemic throughout "| __truncated__ "OBJECTIVE.
 The objective of our study was to determine the misdiagnosis rate of radiologists for coronavirus di"| __truncated__ ...
     ##  $ term    : chr [1:3241] "covid" "covid" "covid" "covid" ...

+## 1. Tokenize the abstracts and count the number of each token.
+Do you see anything interesting?
+Does removing stop words change what tokens appear as the most frequent?
+What are the 5 most common tokens for each search term after removing stopwords?

 ``` r
 pubmed %>%
   unnest_tokens(token, abstract) %>%